aggarwalanushka07/sales-marketing-powerbi-dashboard/README.md

 - Support inventory planning and purchasing decisions at the category level.
 - Balance inventory levels with customer demand to improve stock availability.
 - Set realistic customer delivery expectations using historical delivery performance.

+**Key Improvement Areas**
+- Apparel holds the highest inventory levels but shows comparatively lower sales while Electronics sells the most despite carrying less stock — a possible sign of overstocking in Apparel and understocking in Electronics that's worth reviewing with the buying team.
+- The order-to-delivery timeline shows ship-to-delivery (5.7 days) taking over twice as long as order-to-ship (2.8 days) — suggesting the shipping/carrier stage, not internal order processing, is the bigger bottleneck to address first.
+- Standard orders make up the majority of order volume (57.5%) over Express (42.5%) — worth confirming whether Express orders are actually being fulfilled meaningfully faster, to ensure the priority label reflects real service differentiation.

 <hr>